DarrielKremov/insurance-chain/README.md

 ### Setup MetaMask
-If you don't already have MetaMask installed, you can get it from https://metamask.io/download/
+If you don't already have MetaMask installed, you can get it from https://metamask.io/download/ The instructions below are for the admin/owner account, you can skip that section if you don't care about having the owner access.
 - From the accounts dropdown of the extension use the `Add account or hardware wallet` button
   <br/><br/>
   ![the button]({86002D36-F83D-403D-AA0A-7C05615E471A}.png)